Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Migration

-Moving to Kubernetes can put your enterprise in an advantageous position, much like moving to the cloud or adopting big data.
+Moving to Kubernetes can put your enterprise in an advantageous position, much like moving to the cloud or adopting big data analytics.
 But that is only possible if you have a sound and strong strategy prior to migration.
-Among the many reasons why migration to Kubernetes can be difficult—or result in outright failure—is because leaders decided to adopt a technology without a well-defined reason for such a big move.
+Among the many reasons that migration to Kubernetes can be difficult—or result in outright failure—is when leaders decide to adopt a technology without a well-defined plan and implementation strategy.

-Plus, many enterprises don’t have the prerequisite skills within their organization.
+Additionally, many enterprises lack the prerequisite skills within their organization to navigate a successful migration.
 Switching to a Spark on K8s architecture requires considerable talent to make the transition smooth and successful.
 Ignoring or failing to recognize underlying issues with the applications or infrastructure, such as scaling or reliability, can cause migration challenges.

 Monitoring and Alerting